sayantan1413/Codeforces-Solution/README.md

 Note: Always create a new branch from the main branch To switch branch to main use the command
 * git switch main
-or to switch any other branch use
+<br>or to switch any other branch use
 * git switch your_branch_name

 Then do your task